Portland Rat Exterminator and Mice Exterminator Services

 - Seeing rats or mice, an indicator of heavy infestation.

-Croach® takes a three-step method to mouse control.
+Croach® takes a three-step method to rodent control, as follows:

-- Properly sized and well-placed traps kept out of your way.
-Initially part of active removal, this will become a last line of defense against the most daring of mice and rats.
+- Our technicians place properly sized traps along rodent travel routes, and ensure they're kept out of your family's way.
+Although initially part of active removal, traps ultimately become a last line of defense against the most daring of mice and rats.

-- Exterior bait stations with a certified one-time kill product that is not harmful to your pets.
+- We locate bait stations around the exterior of your home to catch rodents before they get inside your property.
+Rest assured, these stations are baited with a certified one-time kill product that is not harmful to your pets.

 These simple steps will help prevent future mice and rat infestation.